-The tracts with the highest concentration of above moderate-income unit capacity include tract 3630 in the El Sobrante community (21.7 percent of the above moderate-income units capacity), in tract 3630 in the El Sobrante community; and tract 3200.04 in the lowersouthern portion of the Vine Hil community (13.5 percent) in tract 3200.04 in the lower portion of the Vine Hill community: tract 3382.04 in the vicinity of Contra Costa Centre (n. tract 3382 04 in the vicinity of Contra Costa Centre).
-These tracts have median incomes ranging have a spread in median income from \$83,444 to \$111,297 and , although all have low poverty rates ranging between from 2.2 and to 5.1 percent.
-However, while the central communities near I-680 have predominantly nomn-Hispanic White populations, the non-White population in the El Sobrante community is 68.3 percent with a diverse mix of residents, also corresponding to-a lower -incomes and high rates of disability, as well as a high rate of cost burdened homeowners.
+The tracts with the highest concentration of above moderate-income unit capacity include tract 3630 in-the El Sobrante community (21,710,2 percent of the above moderate-income unitscapacity), in tract 3630 in the El Sobrante community: 3040.07 in Discovery Bay (11.9 percent of the above moderate income capacity) and tract 3200.04 in the lowersouthern portion of the Vine Hill community (13.512.9 percent) in tract 3200.04 in the lower portion of the Vine Hill community: tract 3382 04 in the vicinity of Contra Costa Centre (n tract 3382 M in the vicinity of Contra Costa Centre).
+These racts have median incomes ranging have a spread in median income from \$83,444 to \$111,297113,297 and although all have low poverty rates ranging betweenfrom 2.2 andto 5.18.2 percent, However, while the central communities near I-680 have predominantly nomn-Hispanic White populations, the non-White population in the El Sobrante community is 68.3 percent with a diverse mix of residents, also corresponding to-a lower incomes and high rates of disability, as well as a high rate of cost burdened nomeowners.
 The inclusion of these above moderate-income units will foster income-integration within the tract as households with a variety of incomes live in this neighborhood and help to improve access to opportunities for existing and current residents, with the intent of improving the resource designation and improving the viability of the area for developers of affordable housing to secure funding for future development.

-As identified in the analysis of Patterns of Integration and Segregation, there are 9 tracts in Contra Costa the Uunincorporated County areas with unit capacity that meet the criteria of being considered RCAAs, all in the central and eastern portions of the county.
-These include tracts in the Danville, Alamo, Acalanes Ridge, Discovery Bay, the southern portion of Vine Hill, an area and Reliez Valley areas (tracts 3040.04, 3040.05, 3200.04, 3211.02, 3342, 3382.03, 3400.02, 3461.02, and 3470).
-These concentrations of affluence correlate with a relatively low proportion of the population that identifies as non-White, close proximity to jobs (with the exception of Discovery Bay), low CalEnviroScreen scores, with overhigh rates of homeowners (more than 75.0 percent homeowner of households), and low rates of overcrowding (below 2.0 percent).
-In general, homeowner overpayment rates in these tracts range closely between from 27.0 to 35.4 percent.
-However, cost burdened renters, although comprising less than 25.0 percent of households in all of the tracts, range from a low of 14.4 percent in Acalanes Ridge (with less than one percent of total above moderate-income unit capacity); to a high of 69.2 percent in the highest income tract (3461.02) in Alamo., although only 8.6 percent of the households rent, and in this tract, the decision to overpay for rental housing may be a choice in order to reside in neighborhoods with access to the highest level of resources and amenities.
-Overall, 40.9 percent of the above moderate-income unit capacity is identified for sites within the RCAAsfostering housing mobility opportunities in high resource areas
+As identified in the analysis of Patterns of Integration and Segregation, there are 149 tracts in -Contra Costa the Uunincorporated County areas with unit capacity that meet the criteria of being considered RCAAs, all in the central and eastern portions of the county.
+These include tracts in the Danville.
+Alamo, Acalanes Ridge, Discovery Bay, the southern portion of Vine Hill, the Hills, an area-and Reliez Valley areas (tracts 3040.04, 3040.05, 3040.07 3200.04, 3211.02, 3342, 3382,033382,04, 3400.02, 3400.03, 3410, 3452,04.
+3461.02, and-3470, and 3551.12).
+These concentrations of affluence correlate with a relatively low proportion of the population that identifies as non-White, close proximity to jobs (with the exception of Discovery Bay), low CalEnviroScreen scores, with overhigh rates of homeowners (more than 75.0 percent homeownerof households), and low rates of overcrowding (below 23.0 percent).
+In general, homeowner overpayment rates in these tracts range closely betweenfrom 27.0 to 35.4 percent.
+However, cost burdened renters, although comprising less than 25.0 percent of households in all of the tracts, range from a low of 14.4 percent in Acalanes Ridge (with less than one percent of total above moderate-income unit capacity); to a high of 69.3 percent in the highest income tract (3461.02) in Alamo., although only 8.6percent of the households rent, and in this tract, the decision to overpay for ental housing may be a choice in order to reside in neighborhoods with access to the highest level of resources and amenities.
+Overall, 40.950,4 percent of the above moderate-income unit capacity is identified for sites within the RCAAs, fostering housing mobility opportunities in high resource areas.